Aircraft Controller

 The final step to setting up a functional aircraft is adding propulsion.

-Cirrus SR22 is propelled by a piston engine connected to a variable-pitch propeller so PistonEngine
+Cirrus SR22 is propelled by a piston engine connected to a variable-pitch propeller so PistonEngine and PropellerPropulsor will be used.

 - Under Propulsion create a new empty GameObject called Engine.
 This object will contain all the engine-related components.